kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 - `impersonate:scheduled-node` that limits the impersonator to impersonate the node the impersonator is running on.
 The resources must be `nodes`.

-For the imperonsonator, two permissions will be required:
+For clusters that use RBAC authz mode, two permissions will be required for impersonation.
+For example:
 1. The permission to impersonate a certain user.
 This is a cluster scoped permission.
 ```yaml